-The course provides opportunities to organize a seminar or related activities through which the class shall learn or develop a professional relationship.
-The course intends to enhance students' understanding on the systematic process of seminar organization, the ability to gather critical resources, and make informed decisions.
-The development of generic skills is emphasized through collaborative teamwork, and the ability to communicate effectively with external parties.
+Throughout the course, students will have the chance to learn how to organize a seminar or related activities and build professional relationships.
+The main goal of the course is to improve students' understanding of the systematic process of seminar organization, including the ability to gather critical resources and make informed decisions.
+The course also emphasises developing generic skills through collaborative teamwork and effective communication with external parties.